Plants require many different nutrients, but the main three are

 Nitrogen (N) deficiency:

-Nitrogen compounds are highly soluble in water, and can be readily washed out of the soil by winter rains.
+The cause might be that much needed Nitrogen compounds which are highly soluble in water, have been washed out of the soil by winter rains.

-Adding organic material will help to maintain levels of nitrogen.
+Adding organic material will help to maintain the necessary levels of nitrogen.

 Always add any of these at the prescribed dosage as stated on the packaging.